Johannes-Flachberger/security-notes/2 Tech-Specifics/Network/Protocols/TCP 22 SSH.md

   - attack/command-and-control
 ---
 # Fundamentals

 - used for: server access, data transfer, channeling of other protocols
 - port 22

 # Pentesting

-## Command and control
+## Command and Control

 ## SSH Usage

 `ssh [username]@[IP]`

 | Option | Purpose                                                                                                                                        |